 On March 19, 2021, a purported class action complaint was filed against the Company and certain of its current officers and directors in the U.S. District Court for the Southern District of Ohio (Case No. 2:21-cv-01197) on behalf of certain Root shareholders.
-The complaint alleges that defendants made false or misleading statements and omissions of purportedly material fact, in violation of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 thereunder, and of Sections 11 and 15 of the Securities Act, in connection with and following the Company's IPO.
+The complaint alleges that defendants made false or misleading statements and omissions of purportedly material fact, in violation of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 thereunder, and of Sections 11 and 15 of the Securities Act of 1933, in connection with and following the Company's initial public offering.
 The complaint seeks unspecified damages.
 The Company believes that the claims in this lawsuit are without merit and intends to defend against them vigorously.
 The lawsuit is in the early stages and, at this time, we are unable to predict the outcome and we cannot estimate the likelihood or magnitude of our possible or potential loss contingency.

 On March 25, 2021, a purported class action complaint was filed against the Company, certain of its current officers and directors, Goldman Sachs & Co.
 LLC, Morgan Stanley & Co.
 LLC, Barclays Capital Inc. and Wells Fargo Securities, LLC, in the U.S. District Court for the Southern District of Ohio (Case No. 2:21-cv-01301) on behalf of certain Root shareholders.
-The complaint alleges that defendants made false or misleading statements and omissions of purportedly material fact, in violation of Sections 11 and 15 of the Securities Act, in connection with the Company's IPO.
-The complaint seeks unspecified damages.
-The Company believes that the claims in this lawsuit are without merit and intends to defend against them vigorously.
-The lawsuit is in the early stages and, at this time, we are unable to predict the outcome and we cannot estimate the likelihood or magnitude of our possible or potential loss contingency.
+This matter was voluntarily dismissed on May 12, 2021.